IPAC2027/astro-site/src/content/about/code-of-conduct.md

 title: "Code of Conduct"
 description: "Conference code of conduct and behavioral guidelines"
 bannerText: "Code of Conduct"
+bannerBackground: "/detroit_skyline_night.jpg"
 ---

-# Code of Conduct

-Content to be added.
+Content to be added:

-* FRIB COC
-* IEEE COC
+- FRIB Code of Conduct
+- IEEE Code of Conduct